JonathanHung95/PUBG-Finish-Placement-Prediction/README.md

 ## PUBG EDA
 This is an md file written in Rstudio that conducts an exploratory data analysis of the dataset to investigate its various features.

-## PUBG Preprocessing
-An md file written in Rstudio that contains the code for preprocessing of the training and test datasets.
-This includes feature engineering, encoding and column dropping to reduce memory usage.

-## Modelling
+## PUBG Modelling Round 2

-Work in Progress...
+MD file written in Rstudio containing pre-processing done to the dataset, feature engineering and the model created to fit the training data.
+Model and resulting data were uploaded to Kaggle for a Mean Average Error (MAE) of 0.0384, currently in the top 37% of solutions.